christiancashiola/fire-vs-ice/README.md

-# F-bomb (エフボンブ)
+# Fire & Ice (火の氷)
 ## Background
-Fire-bomb is a retro-styled action game inspired by the _1983 Bomberman_.
-The object of the game is to destroy all enemies using fire bombs.
-There are two different kinds of walls which impede the player: static walls and breakable walls.
-The fire bombs can used on both enemies and breakable walls, but beware...
-The explosion makes a deadly cross of fire that must be avoided by taking cover behind static walls.
+Fire & Ice is a retro-styled 2-player action game inspired by the _1983 Bomberman_.
+The object is the game is to detroy the other player using fire or ice bombs.
+Blowing up breakable walls sometimes releases power ups or a trap.
+There is a shield power up (which grants the player an extra hit-point), an attack power up (which increasing attack range), and spikes (which you want to avoid).
+Beware, it is very possible for player to destroy him/herself!

 ## Functionality & MVP
-- Start, pause, reset with modals for each
+- Start, pause, reset with modals
-- 3 levels with increasing difficulty (more walls, more enemies)
+- Toggle-able music and sound
+- Randomly, but carefully generated walls and power up positions
+- Custom artwork (inspired by _Bomberman_)
+- Custom music

 ## Wireframes
 ![Wire frame](public/wireFrame.png?raw=true)